charlyalizadeh/TicTacChess/doc/magic_tutorial.md

 ![](./images/find_magic)

 Again there's a lot going on here so let's break it down.
-First we find all the possible setup of blockers of a the given piece at ts given position.
-Then we need to know on how many bits the index given after multiplying by the magic and shifting will coded, this is given by `log2(number of blockers possition) + 1`, note that `log2` gives a float output, in order to be sure that we have enough place for all the possible moves of blockers we add 1 to this value and then remove the decimal part (ex: `log2(5) = 2.3219` so the `bits = 3` and we're sure to have enough place for all the moves).
-We then initialize `database` and `magic` to default value. `failed` is a boolean that is set to `true` if the magic currently tested is not valid.
+First we find all the possible setup of blockers of the given piece and position.
+Then we need to know on how many bits the index given after multiplying by the magic and shifting will be coded.
+It's `log2(number of blockers possition) + 1`, note that `log2` gives a float output, in order to be sure that we have enough place for all the possible moves of blockers we add 1 to this value and then remove the decimal part (ex: `log2(5) = 2.3219` so the `bits = 3` and we're sure to have enough place for all the moves).
+We then initialize `database` and `magic` to default values. `failed` is a boolean that is set to `true` if the magic currently tested is not valid.

 In the loop part we test all the possible block boards and check if the current `magic` is valid.
 A `magic` number is valid for a given block board if at the iteration we test the block board in the `for` loop the `database` array at the index `board * magic >> (64 - bits)` is either 0 or the corresponding move board.